usnistgov/FIPS201/_FIPS201/system.md

 The card issuance and maintenance component deals with the personalization of the physical (visual surface) and logical (contents of the ICC) aspects of the card at the time of issuance and maintenance thereafter.
-This includes printing photographs, names, and other information on the card and loading the relevant card applications, biometrics, and other data.
+This includes printing photographs, names, and other information on the card and loading the relevant card applications, biometric data, and other data.

 The key management component is responsible for the generation of key pairs, the issuance and distribution of digital certificates containing the public keys of the cardholder, and management and